 As quite a few of my 2020 quilt projects ended up as my husband’s and mother-in-law’s quilts, I decided to use dedicate my September quilt to my father-in-law instead.

 I also wanted to proceed with my quick curve ruler practice as well.
 So, I decided to go for the Chic Country quilt pattern by Sew Kind of Wonderful.
-The pattern was on my to-sew-list already and I desperately wanted to try it out.
+The pattern was on my to-sew list already and I desperately wanted to try it out.

-I am not sure if it is me, but making quilts for men are not always easy.
+I am not sure if it is me, but making quilts for men is not always easy.
 I am usually drawn to bright colors or at least vivid prints.
 Both would not be an option for this specific quilt. 🙂